ms/buildtogether.tech/tooling/index.md

 "heartbeat" for the project: as soon as anything goes wrong, everyone knows.
 It also encourages good development practices: if someone checks something in that doesn't compile, run, or pass the project's tests, everyone will know very quickly.
-Funnily enough, after the system has shamed you a couple of times, you'll stop checking in broken code…
+(Funnily enough, after the system has shamed you a couple of times, you'll stop checking in broken code…) <cite>Zampetti2020</cite> looks at how *not* to use CI, and can serve as a good checklist of things to avoid.

 Real development projects rely on a lot of other tools as well: schedule builders like Microsoft Project, requirements tracing tools, visual editors for